shamazmazum/voxvision/README.md

 What is Voxvision?
 -----------------
-**Voxvision** is a library (two of them to be accurate) for creating and operating with voxel octrees and also for visualising sets of voxels.
+**Voxvision** is a library (two of them to be accurate) for creating and operating on voxel octrees and also for visualising sets of voxels.
 It also contains a demo application which shows functionality of these libraries.

 What is a voxel?